 The most important status codes for SEOs

 Before we continue, I want to point out that there are more than 40 different server status codes, but it’s likely that you won’t run into more than a handful of them in your work.
-So, if you’re in charge of a website and its SEO processes, it’s imperative that you understand them so that you know what to do when you’re faced with HTTP status code issues.
+So, if you’re in charge of a website and page SEO processes, it’s imperative that you understand them so that you know what to do when you’re faced with HTTP status code issues.

 Without further ado, here’s a list of the most common HTTP status codes: